hiqdev/session-keeper/README.md

 to the require section of your composer.json.

+## Idea

+- Save for every session:
+    - is it secure (user chooses)
+    - browser fingerprint
+    - IP address
+- Session can be revalidated by
+    - current fingerprint
+    - IP address
+- Conditions:
+    - changed fingerprint - kill session, must relogin
+    - changed IP:
+        - the IP is secure - ok
+        - the IP is unknown - kill session, must relogin

 ## License

 This project is released under the terms of the MIT [license](LICENSE).